ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 * [Public front end and private backend in a Virtual Private Cloud](/docs/solution-tutorials?topic=solution-tutorials-vpc-public-app-private-backend),
 * [Network Function Virtualization](/docs/vpc?topic=vpc-about-vnf)
 * [Private hub and spoke with transparent VNF and spoke-to-spoke traffic](/docs/vpc?topic=vpc-about-vnf-ha)

+(.i.e virtual server instances) running a variety of different operating environments like Linux, AIX and IBM i.

+through the VPC.of the VPC network to access resources Virtual server instances in the VPC or networkdevices like a VPN or Virtual private endpoint gateways.
+A VPC or {{site.data.keyword.powerSys_notm}} workspace can be a building block that encapsulates a corporate division (marketing, development, accounting, ...) or a collection of microservices owned by a DevSecOps team.
+This may create the need to route traffic through centralized firewall-gateway appliances.

+Private DNS is used for name resolution of microservice identification and {{site.data.keyword.cloud_notm}} service instance identification using a virtual private endpoint gateway.

+The hub and spoke model supports a number of different scenarios:
+- The hub can be the repository for shared micro services used by spokes and enterprise.
+- The hub can be a central point of traffic between enterprise and the cloud.
+VPN or Direct link connections can terminate in the hub and be shared by the spokes.
+- The hub can be the repository for shared cloud resources, like databases, accessed through [virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe) controlled with VPC security groups and subnet access control lists, shared by spokes and enterprise

+There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit){: external} that divides the connectivity into a number of incremental layers.
+In the tutorial thin layers enable the introduction of bite size challenges and solutions.

+The following will be explored:
+- {{site.data.keyword.powerSysShort}} communication with VPC instances
+- {{site.data.keyword.powerSysShort}} communication with on premises servers
+- DNS resolution.
+- {{site.data.keyword.powerSysShort}} access to VPC virtual private endpoint gateway